lmh4686/T2A2-_assessment/README.md

     - To track status of the vehicle for further management and decision. (please check the next section for more information)

-The main function of this API is allowing managers to assign vehicles to dealers and dealers can check which vehicles have been assigned to them.
+The main function of this API is allowing managers to assign vehicles to dealers and dealers easily checking the vehicles that have been only assigned to them.
 It provides following information :

 - A responsible employee for the assignment.